-Namco NeGcon Racing Controller (Playstation) (Pre-played)
+Namco NeGcon Racing Controller (Playstation) (Pre-Played - Game Only)

 The neGcon was an unusual design in that the left and right halves of the controller were connected by a swivel joint and thus the halves could be twisted relative to each other.
 The full extent of this twist was available to the console as an analogue measurement.